vktr274/pix2pix-maps/README.md

 The generator only works on 256x256 images since it is fully convolutional and has skip connections that use concatenation to combine outputs of each block in the contracting path with corresponding inputs in the expansive path.
 To make the generator work on smaller or larger images, the generator architecture needs to be modified to have lesser or more blocks in the contracting and expansive paths since larger images need to be downsampled more and smaller images need to be downsampled less to reach 1x1 spatial resolution.

-The discriminator is a PatchGAN discriminator that classifies overlapping patches of the input image as real or fake.
+The discriminator is a PatchGAN model that classifies patches of the input image as real or fake.
 PatchGAN was introduced by the authors of the pix2pix paper.
 The authors found that the best results were achieved by using 70x70 patches so we used that size for our discriminator.
+The other patch sizes can be 1, 16, and 286.
+In case of 1x1 patches, the discriminator classifies each pixel as real or fake, and in case of 286x286 patches, the discriminator classifies the whole image as real or fake.

 The PatchGAN model implementation uses the same downsampling blocks as the generator.
 The last layer uses the same kernel size of 4 but strides are set to 1 as this layer only reduces depth and not spatial resolution.
 This layer outputs a single value for each patch which is the probability that the patch is real.

 We also use batch normalization and dropout in some blocks following the recommendations of the pix2pix paper.
 The dropout rate is 0.5.
 As per the paper, we also use Gaussian weight initialization with a mean of 0 and standard deviation of 0.02.
 The optimizer used for training both the generator and discriminator is Adam with a learning rate of 0.0002 and beta values of 0.5 and 0.999 for the first and second moments respectively.